outdreamer/build-a-cure-1/docs/analysis_types.md

       - surfaces
       - receptors

+    - many object types can be an interface in a specific system, in addition to standard abstract interfaces (function/metabolic interface, system//immune interface, structure/cell interface, communication/nerve interface)

     - stressor

       - change requests, or problems of type 'mismatch' between change demand & change supply